 Clever guys, those knights.

-Knowing the history of the country, knowing the likelihood of future attack, knowing that a regular cathedral would attract immediate from invaders, the knights built their cathedral
+Knowing the history of the country, knowing the likelihood of future attack, knowing that a regular cathedral would attract immediate plundering from invaders, the knights built their cathedral

 into a row of very plain, ordinary buildings, the kind an invader would merely ride past on the way to pillage and sack some other, more eye-appealing edifice.

 advantage of these arrangements and done exactly that.
-The air is clean, the government is stable, crime is minuscule, the views of Valletta harbor are superb- and the Cathedral alone is worth the trip! |
+The air is clean, the government is stable, crime is minuscule.
+The Co-Cathedral alone is worth the trip, but the views of Valletta harbor are also a photographer's delight!